Moamar73/traininghost/README.md

-# Training Site
+# Training Site Beautiful

-Simple Next.js training site project.
+Landing page with Tailwind CSS for training service in Europe.